John Ruiz vs. Roy Jones Jr.

-John Ruiz vs. Roy Jones Jr., billed as Never Take A Heavyweight Lightly, was a professional boxing match contested on March 1, 2003 for the WBA heavyweight championship.
+John Ruiz vs. Roy Jones Jr., billed as Hard Road to Glory, was a professional boxing match contested on March 1, 2003, for the WBA heavyweight championship.
 The fight took place at the Thomas & Mack Center on the campus of UNLV in Paradise, Nevada.

 Background

 Late in 2002 Jones, who had already been a world champion at middleweight and super middleweight in addition to his light heavyweight title reign, announced he was going to move up to the heavyweight division to challenge Ruiz for the WBA championship.
 Jones had become a star in the light heavyweight division and at the time of his match with Ruiz, held titles from seven different boxing organizations.
 Ruiz's promoter Don King had spent much of 2002 negotiating with Jones in an effort to get him to agree to move up to heavyweight and challenge Ruiz.
 In November 1997 he had given up his light heavyweight title in order to move up to heavyweight with a $6,000,000 deal to face former undisputed champion Buster Douglas on the table.
 Ultimately however Jones's father convinced him to stay at light heavyweight, telling him he was "risking his life" by fighting Douglas.

 Ruiz, meanwhile, had fought twice since winning the WBA championship from Holyfield.
 The first was a third fight with the former undisputed world champion, which ended in a split draw.
-In the second fight, which took place on July 27, 2002 in Las Vegas, was against unbeaten Canadian contender Kirk Johnson.
+In the second fight, which took place on July 27, 2002, in Las Vegas, was against unbeaten Canadian contender Kirk Johnson.
 Ruiz was fouled multiple times during the course of the ten round contest and won after referee Joe Cortez disqualified Johnson.

 Jones accepted an offer that guaranteed him $10 million.
 Ruiz, however, received no guaranteed money and instead agreed to take a share of the pay-per-view profits.
 This led to some bad blood between the two sides as Ruiz accused Jones of under-promoting the fight.

 Ruiz was making the third defense of the title he won in 2001 from Evander Holyfield, while Jones was trying to become only the second reigning world light heavyweight champion to win a heavyweight championship after Michael Spinks; he was also looking to join Spinks and Bob Fitzsimmons as the only fighters to win titles at heavyweight and light heavyweight and would match Fitzsimmons as the only other fighter to win titles at heavyweight and middleweight.